Last Updated on July 1, 2021 by Paul Guzman

 Yuccas for Desert landscape

-Yucca’s (Yucca elata) – Can be used for xeriscape landscape.
+Yucca’s (Yucca elata) – Also known as the SoapTree Yucca.
+Can be used for xeriscape landscape.
 Use them in rock gardens or desert landscape design.
 Drought tolerant and very little water.
-Beautiful spiky blooms in mid summer.
+Beautiful spiky blooms in mid-summer.
 They will fall so there is some maintenance involved after spikes fall on the ground.

 Blue Yucca – Another great looking Yucca plant them in the ground or in a container.
 Lower water and very little maintenance.